mzlnk/oauth2-exchange/README.md

 - [Microsoft](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow)
 - [Okta](https://developer.okta.com/docs/reference/api/oidc/#_2-okta-as-the-identity-platform-for-your-app-or-api)

+### Snapshots

+Every successfull build from `develop` branch is automatically deployed in form of snapshot to a public Sonatype repository.

 ### See a bug?

 Have noticed a bug in a library?
 Do not hesitate to report it by creating an GitHub issue!